Sampling quantum states with inequality constraints: Introduction

 The second example presents a generic approach to sampling quantum states from desired target distributions.
 The efficiency and reliability of our algorithm is demonstrated via sampling three-qubit and four-qubit states.
 Moreover, the results indicate that the computational time scales polynomially rather than exponentially with respect to the system's dimension.

-In the last example, we sample uniformly distributed quantum states in regions bounded by contours of the target distribution.
+In the last example, we sample uniformly distributed quantum states in regions bounded by contours of the target distribution---uniform with respect to the volume element induces by the Hilbert--Schmidt distance, that is.
 We improve on the implementation of the method recently introduced by Oh, Teo, and Jeong (OTJ) \cite{PhysRevLett.123.040602, PhysRevA.100.012345} and so confirm that the direct SCMC sampling from the target distribution is reliable.
 In addition, we observe that the direct SCMC sampling is more efficient than the indirect OTJ method.
 Depending on one's point of view, the last example can be regarded as benchmarking SCMC against OTJ or OTJ against SCMC.

 Some technical details are reported in the Appendix.
-The data and codes that support the results of this study are available from the authors upon request.
 Selected samples and codes can be fetched from a dedicated repository~\cite{SCMCrepository}.